-Pioneer’s beautiful SA-9800 integrated amplifier is one of the greats, a classic in terms of styling and performance.
-Come along as I give this one a major service and keep an eye out for the legendary CTF-1250 cassette deck!
+Pioneer’s beautiful SA-9800 integrated amplifier is a classic in terms of styling and performance.
+Come along as I give this one a major service and look out for the legendary CTF-1250 cassette deck!

 The Pioneer SA-9800 integrated amplifier is, without doubt, one of Pioneer’s greatest integrated amplifiers and for good reason.
 It’s a brutish, yet beautiful silver amplifier, it has blue vacuum fluorescent meters, it sounds amazing; it has a great set of features and it’s robust, reliable and well put-together.